 - to comply with the law

-Whilst the majority of information we ask you to provide is essential to perform our contract of employment with you or to comply with the law, some of it is provided to us on a voluntary basis.
+Whilst the majority of information is essential to perform our contract of employment with you or to comply with the law, some of it is provided to us on the basis of consent.
 In order to comply with data protection legislation, we will inform you whether you are required to provide certain information to us or if you have a choice in this.

 Storing this information

 When you apply for a job but are not successful, we will hold your personal information for a period of 6 months.